monash-emu/AuTuMN/autumn/projects/tuberculosis/kiribati/README.md

 # Modeling the dynamic of Tuberculosis in Kiribati
 The project aims to modeling the dynmic of Tuberculosis in Kiribati.
-The concept based on the compartmental model with parameters from [Ragonnet el al.] (https://academic.oup.com/ije/advance-article/doi/10.1093/ije/dyac045/6552193)
+The concept based on the compartmental model with parameters from [Ragonnet el al.](https://academic.oup.com/ije/advance-article/doi/10.1093/ije/dyac045/6552193).